WebAssembly/spec/spectec/test-prose/TEST.md

   - the limits limits is valid with (2 ^ 16).

 Tagtype_ok
-- the memory type deftype is valid if:
+- the tag type deftype is valid if:
   - deftype is valid.
   - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (FUNC functype)